Skip to main content

 Supported providers include:

-For other vault integrations like AWS Secrets Manager or Azure Key Vault we are happy to take contributions.
+For other vault integrations like Azure Key Vault we are happy to take contributions.
 There's an abstract class (look for VaultDocProvider) that does all the heavy lifting.

 Lookup and merge strategy